rabeea-ahmad/react-basics/README.md

 # React 101

 I figured it's about time I finally join in on the React hype train :sparkles:.
 This is my first attempt at the framework and all it's glory.
-Enjoy!
+Enjoy! :money_with_wings:

 ### Installing